Confocal Microscopy & Imaging

 Argon laser, green Helium Neon laser and a red laser diode allow viewing of FITC, CY2, CY3, TRITC/Texas Red and/or CY5 like fluorophores.

 Transmitted Light Detector for differential interference contrast (DIC; Nomarski) imaging (these images can be superimposed on the confocal fluorescence images and can be used to locate non-fluorescent structures).

--A Zeiss Axioskop 2 upright microscope with mechanical stage and motorized z-axis 10X (dry), 20X (dry), 40X, 63X and 100X (oil immersion) objectives.
+The Zeiss Axioskop 2 Upright Microscope with mechanical stage and motorized z-axis 10X (dry), 20X (dry), 40X, 63X and 100X (oil immersion) objectives.
 Polarizers and prisms for the 20X, 40X, and 63X objectives allow DIC viewing by eye or via laser scanning.